chimpanze/fuenununununue/docs/plan.md

   - FastAPI HTTP server + background game loop thread (~1 Hz) driving ECS (esper).
   - Modular src/ layout; src.main:app is the entry point for ASGI servers.
 - Data & Persistence
-  - Target PostgreSQL via SQLAlchemy (async) and Alembic migrations; Redis for caching.
+  - PostgreSQL only via SQLAlchemy (async) and Alembic migrations.
+No file-based or SQLite persistence; DB is the single source of truth.
+Caching layers like Redis are not used for persistence in the current phase.
   - ECS components must sync with database models; design for consistency and atomicity.
 - Security
   - JWT auth, rate limiting, input validation, CORS policy, and secure headers.